cmark0v/linux_hax/linuxhax.rst

 simple and dirty instructions
 always use passwordless SSH for this make git user on server.
-NO PASSWORD ON IT. no way to log in with password, furthermore, use git-shell
+NO PASSWORD ON IT. no way to log in with password, furthermore, use git-shell so that there is no way to go crazy on there running commands and tearing things up.

 >>>